brettd6/testimgupload/README.md

 # Features Implemented in CSC 190

+## Completed Features

+- Functional website with redirects to all required pages.
-- Gym listings/user profiles that read information from Vendia database.
+- User profile page that reads information from Vendia database.
+- Gym upload page to add a new gym to the database.
-- Gym uploading and profile editing features that write information to Vendia database.
+- Edit profile page to update user information in database.

-- Using database information to display the match gym for users.
-- Display gym listings with many options for users.
-- Sort function for users to have a good experience with our website.
-- Users can create an account and log in.
-Users can keep track and place the approriate gym in their account.
-- As a host, we can keep track and store the user's information after the user create/ submit the request.
+## Frameworks Established

+- Gym search page with sorting options.
+- Gym listing page displaying relevant.
+- Help page with links to additional .

 # Vendia

 Vendia is a proprietary database based on blockchain technology.
 Projects are labeled as "Universal Applications" or "Unis“.

-Unis "are cross-cloud, cross-party, cross-account, cross-region data and code sharing applications powered by Vendia's serverless distributed ledger technology. ”

-“A Uni is composed of nodes modeling participants, each of which possesses an ordered, replicated data model in the form of a distributed ledger."
+Unis are "cross-cloud, cross-party, cross-account, cross-region data and code sharing applications powered by Vendia's serverless distributed ledger technology.
+A Uni is composed of nodes modeling participants, each of which possesses an ordered, replicated data model in the form of a distributed ledger."

 -Vendia